today – simple ways to save smarter

 - Lastly have a plan for your savings, be it a new home, a rainy day, old age, a dream holiday, an extension, a lovely car.
 Knowing what you are saving for can give you purpose, resolve and direction.

-So for me the key to being a #savesmarter saver is common sense, planning, organisation and creativity.
+So for me, the key to being a #savesmarter saver is common sense, planning, organisation and creativity.

 Can you think of any more simple ways to save smarter?
 If so I would just love to hear your ideas

-You can find more of my money saving posts over on my Thrifty Home blog
+If you liked thi sposy on simple ways to save smarter you can find more of my money saving posts over on my Thrifty Home blog